chenhoward/ASAMST20B/nestdc26/stuart_mongols_in_western_american_consciousness.md

 # Who are the Mongols?
 - Mongols make up 12% of the population in Inner Mongolia.
-- The Mongol language falls into the Altaic fmaily of languages.
+- The Mongol language falls into the Altaic family of languages.
 - Within the 3 groups are Mongolian, Turkic, and Manchu-Tungus.

 # Mongols and Tibetans